 To allow for social distancing,

 the number of people in court will be reduced.
 This will be accomplished by reducing court calls, staggering times for court calls, and allowing for remote appearances and hearings.

-Anyone not required to appear in court may be asked to wait in their car.
+Anyone not required to appear in court may be asked to wait outside the building.

-Additionally, you may be asked to wait in your car once the maximum number of people allowed in the Courthouse have entered.
+Additionally, you may be asked to wait outside the building once the maximum number of people allowed in the Courthouse have entered.
 (GO